ickk/orderly-allocator/README.md

 ### Contribution

-Unless explicitly stated otherwise, any contributions you intentionally submit for inclusion in this work shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contributions you intentionally submit for inclusion in this work shall be licensed as above, without any additional terms or conditions.